d34thM0TH3R/CTF-Writeups/deadface 2022/Traffic Analysis/Intercepted/Intercepted.md

 ## Write Up

+<b>I used Kali Linux, and this solution will not work on non-Linux systems.</b>

 The PCAP file has 9 packets with one of them significantly larger than the others.
 The data of the largest packet consists of a lot of 0x90 hex bytes followed by a bunch of other bytes.
 The 0x90 bytes known as a No Operation (NOP) sled, as they perform no operation.